-Subsequent to the year ended 31 March 2025, the Company provided a corporate update on recent developments across its strategic growth, technology commercialization, and financing initiatives, positioning it for scalable growth beginning in late fiscal 2026 and beyond.
+During the three months ended 30 June 2025, the Company provided a corporate update on recent developments across its strategic growth, technology commercialization, and financing initiatives, positioning it for scalable growth beginning in late fiscal 2026 and beyond.
 The Company announced that it had achieved a key milestone, being the first commercial order for its inline Intelligent PL Solutions platform, which validated both the technology and market readiness.
 The Company also announced that its second major customer engagement with a Tier 1 Chinese solar manufacturer is underway, with results to date confirming the platform's ability to deliver performance optimization and actionable manufacturing insights.